Syria, trade in focus at Putin's summit with EU

 Russia is to join the World Trade Organisation this year, binding it to global rules, but the EU wants the Kremlin to lower barriers for Western companies and investment by curbing corruption and improving the rule of law.

-Some EU officials are concerned Putin's return to the presidency will mean more state interference in the economy and slower reforms.
+Some EU officials are concerned Putin's return will mean more state interference in the economy and slower reforms.

-Putin, who has faced the biggest opposition protests of his rule, has warned against Western meddling.
+Putin, returning weakened to the presidency after the biggest opposition protests of his 12-year rule, has warned against Western meddling.

-He says integration among former Soviet republics will be a priority and made Belarus the first foreign destination of his new term, backing an authoritarian leader under EU sanctions.
-He leaves for Uzbekistan shortly after the summit.
+He has emphasised integration among ex-Soviet republics will be a priority, and made Belarus the first foreign trip of his new term, backing an authoritarian leader under EU sanctions.

 * Arrest may hinder Samsung's strategic decision-making - experts